 I always listen to it.

-I get to enjoy it, they get to hear a different viewpoint.
+They get to hear a different viewpoint.

 I think that your heart's in the right place, and I think that a lot of what you have would be very good things to do.

-I think that the problem is that if we if we put this idea that it's all on the outside security, that gives kids a false sense of security if we teaches them that you know they are either helpless victims or criminals in waiting.
+I think that the problem is that if we put this idea that it's all on the outside security, that gives kids a false sense of security.

 I would say that.

-Well, what's what's the alternative?
+Well, what's the alternative?

 Give me an idea.

-I think that we should all be treated, we shall be trained to be our own first responders.
+We should all be trained to be our own first responders.

-Listen, Listen, let me let me tell you something.
+Listen, let me tell you something.

 I know this for a fact.

-Um as somebody, for example, that has been trained in the use of firearms.
+As somebody, for example, that has been trained in the use of firearms.

 I've taught them gun safety.

-They could care less.
+They know every, they could care less.

 Everybody has their own individual interests.

-My kids are like, yeah, Dad, okay, that was fun.
+My kids are like, yeah, dad, okay, that was fun.

-Can we go to can we go to eat now?
+Can we go to eat now?

 That's about how much interest they show.

-Um same with self-defense.
+Same with self-defense.

-It's something that's a passion of mine.
+It's a passion of mine.

-But it's also a lot of hard work and it takes a lot of dedication and a lot of commitment and a lot of time.
+But it's also a lot of hard work, and it takes a lot of dedication and a lot of commitment and a lot of time.

-I think the answer, the solution, is we have professionals that secure every building in New York City, every big building in New York City, every office building in New York City.
+I think the answer, the solution is we have professionals that secure every building in New York City, every big building in New York City, every office building in New York City.

 And most department buildings have doormen.

-And it's near, if not impossible to get into any of these buildings without passing security.
+And it's near, if not impossible, to get into any of these buildings without passing security.

-We're gonna arm teenagers.
+We're going to arm teenagers.

 So I just disagree.